MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/data-opt-out.md

 2. In the tenant/instance drop-down, select the instance that has Dynamics 365 Guides installed.

 3. Select the Guides app in the list.
-This opens a new tab for the Guides model-driven app.
+A new tab for the Guides model-driven app is opened.

     > [!NOTE]
-    > The Guides model-driven app is not intended to be used as a replacement for authoring with the PC and HoloLens apps.
-If you create, update, or delete records using the model-driven app, you might make Guides non-functional, or prevent users from using the PC or HoloLens apps in the intended way.
-Modification by way of the model-driven app is not fully supported at this time and should be reserved for experienced Dynamics 365 developers familiar with the Common Data Service.
+    > The Guides model-driven app isn't intended as a replacement for authoring in the PC and HoloLens apps.
+If you use the model-driven app to create, update, or delete records, you might make Guides nonfunctional or prevent users from using the PC or HoloLens apps in the intended way.
+Currently, modification through the model-driven app isn't fully supported and should be reserved for experienced Dynamics 365 developers who are familiar with Common Data Service.

-4. In the left navigation, go to **User Settings.**
+4. In the left navigation, go to **User Settings**.

     ![User Settings](media/data-opt-out-user-setting.PNG "User Settings")